stanfordnlp/CoreNLP/doc/segmenter/README-Chinese.txt

 * In addition to the command line scripts, there is a Java class "SegDemo" which shows how to call the segmenter in Java code.
   Usage:
-   java -mx2g -cp "*:."
+   java -mx2g -cp seg.jar:fastutil.jar:.
 SegDemo test.simp.utf8

 	SegDemo as supplied assumes that it is running in the home directory of the installation, and to run anywhere else, you need to set the path to the